 Student Internship Opportunities

-Music Recording Technology and Audio Production majors are required to enroll in a four credit internship course which must be completed in order to meet graduation requirements.
+Music Recording Technology and Audio Production majors are required to enroll in a four (4) credit internship course which must be completed in order to meet graduation requirements.
 Internship options are recommended by the Coordinator of Music Recording Technology; however, students can submit options for approval.
 Students can participate in several internships as desired; however, students must complete all Music and Music Recording Technology (MRT) courses through the third year in order to enroll in the MRT 429 Internship course.
-Students must also apply through the University's Career Center and receive the approval of the coordinator for Music Recording Technology and chair of the Department of Music.
+Students must also apply through the University's Career Center and receive the approval of the coordinator for Music Recording Technology and chair of the Department of Music and Performing Arts.

 National Black Theatre Festival, Winston-Salem, NC

 Billie Holiday Theatre, Brooklyn, New York

 Louis Armstrong House Museum